a1yin/cse-15l-lab-reports/lab3.md

 ./technical/government/Post_Rate_Comm
 ./technical/plos
 ```
+* This command finds all type directories in the directory technical
 * This option will allow us to specify what exactly we are looking for, whether it be files, directories or something else, we can filter out other types we don't need
 ## -name
 ### Directories